browniebroke/browniebroke.com/src/pages/blog/2022-11-25-enabling-sudo-via-touchid-using-ansible/index.md

 ---
 date: 2022-11-25
 author: browniebroke
-title: 'Enabling sudo via TouchID using Ansible'
+title: "Enabling sudo via TouchID using Ansible"
-description: 'A small post explaining how to integrate sudo with Touch ID on Mac.'
+description: "A small post explaining how to integrate sudo with Touch ID on Mac."
 header_image: ansible-header.png
 tags:
   - ansible